awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 The root account is the most privileged user in an account\.
 MFA adds an extra layer of protection on top of a user name and password\.
 With MFA enabled, when a user signs in to an AWS website, they're prompted for their user name and password and for an authentication code from their AWS MFA device\.

-When you use virtual MFA for root accounts, Security Hub recommends that the device used is *not* a personal device\.
+When you use virtual MFA for root accounts, CIS recommends that the device used is *not* a personal device\.
 Instead, use a dedicated mobile device \(tablet or phone\) that you manage to keep charged and secured independent of any individual personal devices\.
 This lessens the risks of losing access to the MFA due to device loss, device trade\-in, or if the individual owning the device is no longer employed at the company\.

 **Note**
 This control is not supported in the following Regions\.